Academic IELTS Writing task 1 Sample 80 - How a central heating system in a house works

 The given picture illustrates how a central heating system operates in a typical house in order to keep internal climate and tap water at a pre-set temperature.
 The process runs through two stages, starting at a transitory state until reaching a steady state.

-Once the system has reached the pre-set temperature, that is when it gets to steady state, thanks to the high pressure on the piping circuit, water is transported to a storage tank from the boiler, after the storage tank is completed, water runs down to a sink and when the pressure again is high enough, water is deviated towards a spare water tank which function as a water reserve for when the service is interrupted.
+Once the system has reached the pre-set temperature, that is when it gets to steady state, thanks to the high pressure on the piping circuit, water is transported to a storage tank from the boiler, after the storage tank is completed, water runs down to a sink and when the pressure again is high enough, water deviates towards a spare water tank which functions as a water reserve for when the service is interrupted.

 [Written by - Sebastián Gómez Vidal]